The-Assembly/Rider_app/README.md

 - Download the zip file.
 - Drag & Drop the zip installer in a new Genymotion virtual device.

-STEP 9: Now that you have google play installed, you will be able to the access the map functionality.
+STEP 9: Now, you will be able to the access the map functionality through google maps.
 Its now time to compile the app and install it on genymotion.
 Make sure the virtual machine is open and on the command prompt depending on which app you want to install (driver/passanger), go to the designated directory in the command prompt.
 Next, type:
 ```
 react-native run-android
 ```